Antevenio/oauth2-mdirector/README.md

 }
 ```

-When building your requests to the transactional api, take into account that our api expects the
+When building your requests to the mdirector api, take into account that our api expects the
 parameters to be on the query string for *GET* requests, or being
 application/x-www-form-urlencoded on the body of the request for any other method